Egan (Paiute): Early life

-The Great Shoshoni Uprising
+Great Shoshoni Uprising

 On June 10, 1878, what became known as the Bannock War was declared, in response to the Great Shoshoni Uprising.
 On June 22, 1878, the first major U.S. military strike of the war began about two miles east of the present Crook County line.
-Major James Herron, on orders from General M. V. Brown, led fifty Oregon Volunteers into the Ochoco, where they joined with Colonel Orlando Robbins and his Idaho Militia troops, and with Civil War veteran Captain Reuben F. Bernard and his 250 U.S. cavalrymen.
+Major James Herron, on orders from General M. V. Brown, led fifty Oregon Volunteers into the Ochoco Mountains, where they joined with Colonel Orlando Robbins and his Idaho Militia troops, and with Civil War veteran Captain Reuben F. Bernard and his 250 U.S. cavalrymen.
 They planned to wait for General Oliver O. Howard's infantry to join them from a day's march to the south.

 Colonel Robbins scouted ahead to assess the strength of assembled Shoshoni war parties in the Ochoco, which he estimated to be around two thousand strong with more than ten thousand horses.
 Captain Bernard broke camp at 2:00am, deciding not to wait for Howard's troops to arrive, and advanced on the Shoshoni encampment.
 Banattee medicine chief Honalelo (Bearskin), known to soldiers as 'Little Bearskin Dick,' rode out to meet the advance under a white flag of truce and was shot dead.
 The American contingent surged forward into the camp firing rifles and revolvers.
 During the battle, war chief Pony Blanket was severely wounded.
 He and Robbins met head to head and charged each other, weapons firing.
 The colonel was not injured but he hit Pony Blanket in the wrist and caused him to fall from his horse.
 Robbins then shot him with a .45 calibre in the chest and again in the right groin and captured Pony Blanket's buckskin war horse.
 The battle continued at higher intensity following the fall of the war chief, forcing Captain Bernard to retreat, where he was joined by reinforcements, Pete French and 65 ranchers and cowboys.

 Wahweveh (Black Eagle), the brother of both Chief Paulina and Weahwewa (Wolf Dog), dragged Pony Blanket's severely injured body to safety as the battle continued even more intensely.
 Both of Pony Blanket's sons and his wife Evening Star were shot multiple times as they tried to reach him to give aid and all three died there on the banks of Silver Creek.
 His daughter survived and did reach him.
 Genega Taniwah (Dancer) and others tended his wounds and splinted his broken bones, and he did live, but would no longer lead from that day.
 Left Hand was promoted to war chief in his place, with political support from his son in law Wahi (Fox) the Lohim Shoshoni head chief, Potoptuah (Yellow Jacket), and Black Eagle.